JoshOrndorff/frameless-node-template/README.md

 `--dev` will imply multiple things:

 1. Set `--alice` as your local node authority, which means your node will author blocks (Alice is the block author of the `dev` chain by default).
 2. Set `--tmp`, which means every time your chain would start from scratch.

 If you don't include `--tmp`, your chain will start accumulating its database.
-Purge the development chain's state:
+For this exercise, you probably want to stick to `--tmp`.
+In case you don't you can purge the development chain's state:

 ```bash
 ./target/release/node-template purge-chain --dev